beancountersbookkeeping/portfolio/_portfolio/blocitoff.md

 ## Explanation

-Bloc-Itoff is an application where a user and sign in / out and create to do lists.
+Bloc-Itoff is an application where a user can sign in / out and create to do lists.
 Any item that is not checked off after 7 days is considered not important and automatically deleted.

 ## Problem